Skip to main content

 Membership of the Committee for the Assessment of Student Learning in General Education.

-Name Department College/GE Area
+Name GE Area College

-Aaron Krohn Area VI Arts & Sciences
+Brita D'Agostino Area VI Arts & Sciences

-Carlos Posadas Aria IV Arts & Sciences
+Carlos Posadas Area IV Arts & Sciences

 Jeanne Flora Area I Arts & Sciences